 Natural Resource Management (NRM) describes a coordinated set of actions that seek to conserve and manage Australian natural resources (land, water, fauna and flora) via reactive (rehabilitation) and proactive (planning) actions.
-The focus of NRM is to work with local communities, landholders, interest groups, businesses and government at the local, regional, state, national and global scales.
+The focus of NRM is to work with local communities, landholders, interest groups, businesses, and government at the local, regional, state, national and global levels.
 Through effective collaboration with our community, we help ensure that future generations are able to enjoy the natural assets that are on offer to us today.

 NRM is often best described in a single question: